 by Dale Carnegie

 Happiness is the goal that women pursue in their lives.
 Women in the world all dream of having a happy marriage, a harmonious family, a happy life, and a successful career.
-In this book, success master Dale Carnegie puts forward many wise insights and incisive analysis on how women obtain happiness and achieve success through years of in-depth research on women's physiology and psychology.
+In this book, success master Dale Carnegie puts forward many wise insights and incisive analyses on how women obtain happiness and achieve success through years of in-depth research on women's physiology and psychology.

 3. A Dream of Red Mansions